christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 * Introduced to this project by Nico Lonfat's suggestion to Connie

 *README.md is written in GitHub Markdown.
-README.html is the .md after opening and previewing as HTML in RStudio.*
+README.html is the .md in HTML (via RStudio) for easier viewing outside GitHub.*

 ---